 And what if I were to tell you that even bona-fide rib connoisseurs think my oven-baked ribs are surprisingly good?
 Not as good or as tender as slow-smoked, mind you, but pretty da** good and tender, if I say so myself.
 It's hard to believe they're done in little more than an hour.

 The backyard grill is out of commission (again) and the replacement won’t be delivered for another while.

 But that doesn’t mean a hankering for ribs doesn’t hit hard.
-Ribs from the grill are always first choice but these oven-baked BERRY BABY BACKS are more than a little comestible.
+Ribs from the grill are always first choice but these BAKED BABY BACK RIBS are more than a little comestible.

-Plus, most recipes for baby back ribs call for an afternoon or more of marinating.
+Plus, most recipes for baby back ribs call for an afternoon or more of marinating, then slow cooking.
 This recipe better fits a clamoring culinary clock, as in, “How about ribs, you know, now?”

-From craving to table, no more than two hours need pass, including plenty of time for a butcher-counter stop.
+From craving to table, no more than two hours need pass, including plenty of time for a stop at the butcher counter.

 Time to table: 1 hour, 15 minutes

 Makes about 16 ribs

 - 4 teaspoons chili powder